\documentclass[final, 9pt, onecolumn]{saucis}

 Besides the standard handbooks on \LaTeX\ \cite{gre, koc, lop},

-please consult the short and useful guide \cite{TrzD}.
+Please consult the short and useful guide \cite{TrzD}.

 \section{Conclusion}